-My poems have appeared in Poetry London, The Best British Poetry 2011, the online journals Berfrois and iamb, and the blog Poems and Pictures.
+My poems have appeared in Poetry London, The Best British Poetry 2011, The Martello, the online journals Berfrois and iamb, the blog Poems and Pictures, and in a Sunday Mornings at the River anthology (forthcoming).
 In 2021, I was a shortlisted poet in the Cinnamon Poetry Pamphlet Competition.

 I DRAW A MAP OF WHERE WE'RE GOING I draw a map of where we’re going.
 It seems that all our pens have come from hotel chains or medical reps.
 This one is called chlamydia.
 We stop to buy flowers – sea-holly and tulips – and a coffee.
 Good luck with your move we’ll say - then we wait too far along the platform and are forced to make a run for it again.
 (We’d been naming the trains, and I’d been checking out the latest deeds of the guerilla gardeners.)
 Some lines have newer rolling stock, and a more reticent smell, unlike this carriage with its warm, worn fibres.
 The train is packed and no one travels light: a briefcase, rucksacks, violin case, nappy bags.
 We’re not the only buggy.
 I am reading you facts about hagfish: eel-like, jawless, squirt slime when they’re scared, and an old man is swearing at this couple.
 What a slime eel I think, sipping my coffee, so I try to catch the woman’s eye and smile.
 Just then the old man takes from his beaten-up duffel bag a kitchen knife.
 Someone – I wonder who - pulls the emergency cord, and the armed man’s sincerity when the train stops as he mutters about why we’re being held up is almost touching.
 Two days later from a café, I look out at a metal-grey sea.
 Above me portraits acting louche while another shuts her eyes, and a customer pronounces on a poem, how it gets to him on every read right between the ribs.
 Cutlery ripples on mismatched china like applause.
 He smiles and says to his companion I’ve been threatening to give them a recital for I don’t know how long. © Emma Page